 - Course Title

-- Fruited Desserts
+- Luscious Fruit Desserts

 Take a page from the past and meld them into traditional, mouth watering desserts.
 Do you know the difference between a cobbler, slump and a crumble?
 What’s a Pandowdy and how is it different from a Betty?
 Which ones are baked and which ones are boiled?
 Find out in knowing which dessert is which by preparing and eating a variety of fruited desserts.